pankajr141/gimmick/README.md

 just like that, its python everything should be easy

 ## Dependency
-Gimmick autmatically install all the dependency for you, but occationaly you run into one of those bugs, so in a nutshell we use tensorflow, sklearn
+Gimmick autmatically install all the dependency for you, but occationaly you run into one of those bugs, so in a nutshell we use tensorflow, sklearn. i know torch is much faster, we will get their

 ## Examples
 we have already provided samples with the github repo, you can browse it, read it and run it.